 Priming

 Applying a primer is necessary unless you are using a self-priming paint.
-To reduce the number of paint coats required, we highly recommend priming the surface beforehand.
+To reduce the number of paint coats required, I highly recommend priming the surface beforehand.

 Painting and Sealing the Wood